 Edible Armenian souvenirs

-We can’t take food products back to Australia, but we always pick up a few things in Yerevan for our friends in Tbilisi.
-If you are able to take food and alcohol home, here’s where to find delicious Armenian souvenirs.
+We can’t take food back to Australia, but we always pick up a few things in Yerevan for our friends in Tbilisi.
+If you are able to take food and alcohol home, here’s where to find delicious, local Armenian products.

 Top choice: Nrneni Gourmet House